BananoTime/mayo-reddit-tipbot/README.md

 B) **Receive a MayoCoin tip** from a fellow redditor, and you will automatically have an account made!
-Be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=mayo_tipbot&subject=command&message=create) to /u/mayo_tipbot.
+Be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=/u/mayo_tipbot&subject=command&message=create) to /u/mayo_tipbot.

-Once you have funds in your account, you can tip other redditors, or send to any MayoCoin (Stellar) address via PM to /u/mayo_tipbot.
+Once you have funds in your account, you can tip other redditors, or send to any MayoCoin address via PM to /u/mayo_tipbot.